VadimKurnatovskiy/jsonapiserver-example/README.md

 # README

-This app demonstrates the use of the SimpleJsonApi gem https://github.com/ed-mare/simple_json_api.
-It is a Rails 5.1.2 app which is known to work with Ruby 2.4.1.
+This app demonstrates the use of the JsonApiServer gem https://github.com/ed-mare/json_api_server.
+It is a Rails 5.1.x app which is known to work with Ruby 2.4.1.
 It uses sqlite and is configured for file-based caching.

 **Run this app in development environment only.**